JordiBustos/Numeric-Computation/README.md

-Within this folder, you'll find my implementations of Numerical Analysis algorithms that I studied in college.
+Within this folder, you'll find my implementations of Numerical Analysis algorithms that I studied in college and some others algorithms.